xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 The import mechanism searches for these types in a package called "Shared" adjacent to the deployment itself.
 If they are not found, they are created.
-`MASLtype` is expected to be in a pacakge called "types" at the top level of the model and is created if it is not found in that location.
+`MASLtype` is expected to be in a package called "types" at the top level of the model and is created if it is not found in that location.

 6.2.4 Xtext MASL dependencies